silx-kit/silx-training/software_engineering/2_Distribution/fat_binaries.rst

 Standalone self-contained applications or installers.

 - Include Python interpreter and all dependencies.
-- Fits Windows and Mac OS X application distribution, as unlike Linux they lack a dependency management tools.
+- Fits Windows and MacOS application distribution, as unlike Linux they lack a dependency management tools.

 Beware:

 - Fat binaries are fat.
-- You are redistributing (many) other people's work, so take care about licences.
+- You are redistributing (many) other people's work, so take care about licences (e.g., numpy compiled with Intel's Math Kernel Library).

 ------